Phaetus/CoCoon/README.md

 # Youtube link
 Detailed introduction video: https://www.youtube.com/watch?v=z82baTRPayI&t=13s

+# Interactive link
+You could get a better visualisation of CoCoon in advance from this interactive detail link: https://cocoon.phaetus.com/

 # Disclaimers
 All models are shared for personal use only and commercial use is prohibited.